 - Use handrails when going up and down staircases.

 - Keep a first aid kit in the area.

 - Use nonskid mats in wet areas, such as bathrooms.

-- Move electrical cords off of the floors.
+- Move electrical cords off the floor.

 To prevent children from possible dislocations, consider practicing the following:

-- Teach children safe behaviors
+- Teach children safe behaviors.